nicolerenene/IntroToPython/01_getting_set_up/02_view_file_extensions.md

 date: April 17, 2020
 ---

-# Open File Explorer
+# Show File Extensions in Windows File Explorer

+---

 Press Windows-E to open File Explorer.

 ---

-# Enable File Extensions

 1. In the File Explorer window, click on the "View" button.
 The View pane will pop up.
 2. In the "Show/hide" group of the View pane, make sure "File name extensions" is checked.